openmobilehub/omh-storage/README.md

 ### Add OMH Core plugin
 The subsequent instructions will outline the necessary steps for including the OMH Core Plugin as a Gradle dependency.

 1. In your `storage-starter-sample` module-level `build.gradle` under the `plugins` element add the plugin id.
-If you're configuring this step by step on the `starter-code` branch, look for the comment `// Paste below this line the snippet of core plugin` and paste there the plugin id as shown on the next snippet:
+If you're configuring this step by step on the `code-starter` branch, look for the comment `// Paste below this line the snippet of core plugin` and paste there the plugin id as shown on the next snippet:

    ```
    plugins {